 Ms. Pinedo is a member of the American Bar Association's Committee on the Federal Regulation of Securities, a member of the subcommittee on Disclosure and Continuous Reporting, vice-chair of the subcommittee on Securities Registration, and a member of the task force on the future of securities regulation.
 She has participated in the drafting committee for the ABA's comment letters on such topics as securities offering reform, revisions to accelerated filing, smaller public company proposals, and various JOBS Act related matters.
 Ms. Pinedo also is a member of the ABA Committee on the Regulation of Futures and Derivatives Instruments.
 Ms. Pinedo is a chair of the Structured Products Association Legal, Regulatory and Compliance Executive Committee.
 She is a member of the Mortgage Bankers Association’s Mortgage REIT Council and a member of the MBA’s Secondary & Capital Markets Committee.

-Anna Pinedo is recommended as a leading lawyer by Chambers Global 2016, Chambers USA 2016, Best Lawyers In America 2017, IFLR1000 2016 and Super Lawyers 2016 and is recommended by Legal 500 US 2016.
+Anna Pinedo is recommended as a leading lawyer by Chambers Global 2017, Chambers USA 2017, Best Lawyers In America 2017, IFLR1000 2018 and Super Lawyers 2017 and is recommended by Legal 500 US 2017.
 Ms. Pinedo is also listed in Euromoney's Expert Guide for Capital Markets, Expert’s Guide for Banking, Finance and Transactional Law for Structured Finance and Securitization, and in the Expert Guide for Women in Business Law, Crain’s New York Business ‘Forty Under 40,’ Investment Dealer’s Digest ‘Forty Under 40,’ and in Hispanic Business’ ‘100 Most Influential Hispanics.’
 She was a recipient of the Burton Award for Legal Achievement in 2007, 2009, and 2011 which honors excellence in legal writing.
 Ms. Pinedo was also a winner of the 2013 Euromoney LMG Americas Women in Business Law Awards in the category of Structured Finance.
-Ms. Pinedo was a recipient of the Lexology Client Choice Award for Capital Markets 2016.
+Ms. Pinedo was a recipient of the Lexology Client Choice Award for Capital Markets in 2016 and 2017.

 JOBS Act Blog